Editor's Note: We added this shoe to our review on November 7, 2022.

 Comfort

-Several core features of the Moab 3 give it a leg up on the competition.
-First, it comes with a roomy toe box offering plenty of space for toes to splay out naturally, removing the potential for pinching or pressure — an excellent reason to celebrate among those tired of suffering scrunched toes.
+The Moab 3 features a roomy toe box that favors a wide foot and offers plenty of space for toes to splay out naturally, removing the potential for pinching or pressure points.
 The good news for narrower-footed folks (and everyone else in between) is that the standard shoe is not so wide your foot will be swimming in it.
-And a combination of easily adjustable laces plus a plethora of padding from base to tongue and heel ensure both foot and ankle are well locked into place.
+And a combination of easily adjustable laces plus a plethora of padding from base to tongue and heel ensures both foot and ankle are locked into place.
 Meanwhile, the footbed narrows into a well-structured, air-cushioned heel cup at the backend to support a relaxed, comfortable gait.
 For those with especially wide feet, the Moab also comes in a wide version.

 Support

-A supportive shoe integrates several features into its design: arch support, lateral support, structural supports for the ankle and heel, and a lacing system that allows you to tailor the fit to your individual foot.
-Once again, the Moab 3 WP shines in this metric, demonstrating a sturdy structure from base to ankle collar, including a molded nylon shank that substantially supports the arch and keeps the shoe from feeling too squishy under each step.
+A supportive shoe integrates several features into its design: arch support, lateral support, structural supports for the ankle and heel, and a lacing system that allows you to customize the fit to your individual foot.
+The Moab 3 features a sturdy structure from base to ankle collar, including a molded nylon shank that substantially supports the arch and keeps the shoe from feeling too squishy underfoot.

 Traction